What Are The Important Factors In Marketing?

 What’s wrong with that, you might ask?
 It’s probably more about what such a website is missing, and this can be summed up as missing most of the important elements of marketing.
 Take a look at any website made by a company that knows the basic rules of marketing, like Apple or BMW.
 These companies have done their homework (Step 1) and have built compelling websites using marketing technology (Step 2).

 What is this marketing technology?
-Here are some marketing techniques that needed to be included for marketing to be really successful:
+Here are some marketing techniques that need to be included for marketing to be really successful:

 • The use of Hot Buttons in the text.
-These are the phrases found through market research surveys that create a resonance with a target audience.
-E.g. “The ultimate driving machine” for BMW or “Save money.
+These are the phrases identified through market research surveys that resonate with the target audience.
+E.g., “The ultimate driving machine” for BMW or “Save money.
 Live better.” for Walmart.

 • Photos of the practice and photos of real patients.
 This gives the person reading the marketing piece/website a preliminary look into the practice.
 For even more marketing sophistication, the photos follow along with the hot buttons.

 • Personalized text (known as “copy” in marketing).
-When a prospective patient is looking for a dentist they mostly want to know that they are making the right choice in a dentist.
+When a prospective patient is looking for a dentist, they mostly want to know they are making the right choice.
 This is particularly true for patients looking for more extensive procedures, such as dental implants and cosmetic dentistry.
 It’s the job of the website or marketing piece to convince them that its office is the right one to go to.

 • Third-party endorsements.
 People want to see validation of the dentist in the form of patient and peer testimonials.

 • Special offers.
-Everyone in direct marketing knows that offers are a vital part of marketing, but in dental marketing these are usually ignored or badly done.
-For example, cleaning offers usually result in a person only getting cleaning, and not in signing up for more extensive treatment.
-It’s important to have the right offer that will interest your target audience and will result in patients who sign up for the treatment they need.
+Everyone in direct marketing knows that offers are a vital part of marketing, but in dental marketing, they are usually ignored or poorly executed.
+For example, cleaning offers usually result in a person receiving only cleaning, not in signing up for more extensive treatment.
+It’s important to have the right offer that interests your target audience and leads to patients signing up for the treatment they need.

 • Attractive design that forwards the image the dentist wants to give.